Hyland/DocumentFilters/samples/python/README.md

 ## Getting Started

-To run the sample applications, ensure you possess a valid Document Filters license key.
+To run the sample applications, ensure you have a valid Document Filters license key.
 You can provide this key by either modifying the DocumentFiltersLicense.py file or setting it in an environment variable named DF_LICENSE_CODE.
 Alternatively, you can pass the license code directly to the samples by specifying `--license-key`.

-With a license key in hand, the samples can be run by passing to the python interpreter:
+With a license key in hand, the samples can be run by passing to the python
+interpreter:

 ```bash
 python ./ConvertDocumentToPDF.py "file.docx"